CA Technologies Logo

 Manager Reviews

-Managers are generally praised for technical competence and mentorship.
-Many are hands-on and supportive of career development.
-A common complaint is uneven managerial training: some managers excel at people management, while others focus primarily on deliverables.
+Most managers get good marks for technical competence and mentorship.
+Many are hands-on and invested in career development.
+The common frustration is inconsistency — some managers are strong people leaders, others are primarily focused on shipping.

 Learning & Development